-In addition, even the most successful agents need to have what we at The Close think of as the 3 Zillow Elements of Success: a competitive budget, a complete profile, and excellent follow-up skills (more on these later).
+Many, many agents are building and scaling businesses using Zillow Premier Agent (ZPA), and have been for some time.
+But to be successful with ZPA, you need to have the three elements of Zillow success: a competitive budget, a complete profile, and excellent follow-up skills (more on these later).
 If you’ve got all of these in place, you should check out ZPA’s rates in your ZIP code.
+This way, you’ll know if it’s even available for your particular business.

 To help you determine if you have those three elements solidly in place, we’ll provide more detail on each one, but before we do, let’s talk about what Zillow Premier Agent is, how it works, and, of course, how much it costs.